-A visor is attached to the helmet and must extend down to cover the eyes and nose in its entirety.
-It must be fixed to the helmet along the sides such that it cannot be flipped up.
+All Players, must wear, as a minimum a visor as a facial protection.
+The visor face protection must be properly affixed to their helmet and must extend down in such a fashion as to ensure adequate eye protection, to cover the eyes and nose in its entirety.
+It must be fixed to the helmet along the sides so that it cannot be flipped up.